usernamesalah/golang-rest-with-rabbitmq/README.md

 - `deployments`: Contains Docker files, deployment scripts and environment configurations.
 - `pkg`: Reusable packages and utilities that can be shared across projects.
 - `internal/test`: Contains test files, test utilities, and test configurations.

-## RabbitMQ

-### Automate RabbitMQ with `make dev args="up"`

-When you run `make dev args="up"`, RabbitMQ will be automatically started as part of the local environment setup.
-This ensures that RabbitMQ is running and ready for use without any additional manual steps.

-To verify that RabbitMQ is running, you can access the RabbitMQ management UI by visiting [http://localhost:15672](http://localhost:15672) with default credentials of `guest` and `guest`.

-You can access the RabbitMQ management UI by visiting [http://localhost:15672](http://localhost:15672) with default credentials of `guest` and `guest`